-- The basic facts about diffusion are well established. - The classic paper by Griliches on the hybrid corn still tells the basic picture: there is slow diffusion of new technologies and the speed of diffusion depends on various factors, most notably on market conditions, human capital and various measures of "distance" or "similarity" between innovators/early adopters and late adopters.
+- The basic facts about technology diffusion are well established. - The classic paper by Griliches on the hybrid corn still tells the basic picture: there is slow diffusion of new technologies and the speed of diffusion depends on various factors, most notably on market conditions, human capital and various measures of "distance" or "similarity" between innovators/early adopters and late adopters. - Most likely because of "information diffusion" across networks of agents.